Yes No Share to Facebook

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

-Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed In the Small Claims Court, a limit of $35,000, exclusive of legal costs and interest, currently applies; however, this limit applies to the amount that may be awarded as a Judgment rather than a limit upon the sums that may be assessed by the Small Claims Court.
+In the Small Claims Court, the amount that can be awarded as a Judgment is limited to $35,000, excluding legal costs or interest.
+This limit is separate from the amount that may be assessed.
 Additionally, when a set-off amount is applicable, it is calculated from the assessed amount rather than from the cap upon the court award.

 The Law